 JEFF: Ah, yes.

 IVAN: It’s by Jason Fried and David Heinemeier Hansson, from Basecamp fame.
 So, the book is about trying to run a calm company.
 What does that even mean?
-Read the book because I need to read the book, but it segues into this article you wrote on Fast Company about The False Hustle, how keeping busy is just a way of not getting things done.
+Read the book because I need to read the book, but it segues into this article you wrote on Fast Company about the False Hustle, how keeping busy is just a way of not getting things done.

 IVAN: And you’ve also written about humble bragging, about how a 60-hour workweek is actually symptomatic of larger problems that you might have as a company.
 I’ve talked to Lynn Winter in a previous episode about burnout, and it just seems to come up more and more.
 Like we are trying to be cognizant of what we’re doing, of what our employees are doing, so that we’re not detrimental to our own mental health, and so that we’re happy in the work we do, so that we have careful focus in work and life and home.
 So, the question is, what motivated you to write those two articles?
-The False Hustle one and the one about the 60-hour work week?
+The false hustle one and the one about the 60-hour work week?

 JEFF: The 60-hour workweek one was just a bit of a direct response to what I was exposed to, and what I’m sure virtually every listener and yourself has been exposed to as well, through social media, and just is that humble bragging, right?
 “Oh, man.
 Crazy week.
 Finally shutting the laptop down.
 It’s 10 p.m. on Friday.”
 It’s indirectly talking about how important we are—and I’m totally guilty of this in the past as well—how important we are, how busy we are and how successful we are.
 But in reality, that’s not sustainable.
 It’s symptomatic of not having enough process in place, or not having enough revenue coming in, or just symptomatic of a host of potential flaws with the business model.

 So, instead of bragging about it, it’d be great if we were bragging about how everybody in our shop worked a 25-hour work week and it was super stoked, and we’re hitting 30% profit margins, and everyone is getting paid properly.
 Those are the things we should be bragging about.
-And I get that, especially when you’re starting a business, a start-up or an agency or whatever, there is an inordinate about of time that needs to be put in to get to the point where you have enough clients and you can support bringing on somebody to help ease that workload.
+And I get that, especially when you’re starting a business, a start-up or an agency or whatever, there is an inordinate amount of time that needs to be put in to get to the point where you have enough clients and you can support bringing on somebody to help ease that workload.
 I understand that.
-But, if it’s continually what we’re toting as success, then I think we have it totally backwards.
+But, if it’s continually what we’re touting as success, then I think we have it totally backwards.